victorchall/EveryDream/doc/FILE_RENAME.md

 ->
 "john doe standing in a park with birds on his shoulders.jpg"*

+## Append tags only

+    python scripts/filename_replace.py --img_dir "x:\myfiles" --append_only " by claude monet"

+This will simply append " by claude monet" without replacing anything, useful to add tags or artstyle keywords.

 ## Chaining with auto caption

 You can chain together the auto_caption.py and file_rename.py to help deal with multiple people in photos in a simple shell script (bash or windows .bat) with a bit of thinking about what you replace and using --find to specify the pronoun to replace first more specifically than all three default pronouns.